China–Lithuania relations: 20th century

 Lithuania restored its statehood in 1918 as a Republic of Lithuania.
 The Republic of China diplomatically recognized Lithuania on 14 November 1921.
 The relations lasted until the World War II.
-Neither the PRC nor the ROC recognized the illegal occupation of Lithuania by the Soviet Union.
+The ROC didn't recognize the illegal occupation of Lithuania by the Soviet Union.

 Modern diplomatic relations between Lithuania and the People's Republic of China (PRC) were officially established on 14 September 1991.
 In 1992, the PRC's embassy was established in Vilnius, and in 1995, the Lithuanian embassy was established in Beijing.

 21st century

 In August 2021, Taiwan opened its representative office in Vilnius under the name of "Taiwanese" (the first under this name in Europe), with the Lithuanian office in Taipei to open by the end of 2021.
-In the opinion of the Chinese government, Lithuania has thus reneged on its 1991 agreement with PRC on the establishment of diplomatic relations where Lithuania recognized the One China principle; Lithuanian government does not consider being in breach of the agreement.
+In the opinion of the Chinese government, Lithuania has thus reneged on its 1991 agreement with PRC on the establishment of diplomatic relations where Lithuania recognized the One China principle; the Lithuanian government does not consider being in breach of the agreement.
 In response, the PRC recalled its ambassador in Vilnius, Shen Zhifei, and demanded that Lithuania recall its ambassador in Beijing, Diana Mickevičienė.
 Trade between the two countries was also seriously disrupted.
 Relations between the PRC and Lithuania were downgraded to the level of chargé d'affaires on 21 November 2021.
 This is the second time China has taken diplomatic relations downgrading measures against a country since a brief period in the Netherlands between 1981 and 1984.
 (Note: China downgraded diplomatic relations to the chargé d'affaires level with the Netherlands due to the Dutch government after the Netherlands approved the sale of two submarines to Taiwan on 11 May 1981 until resumed diplomatic relations at the ambassadorial level on 1 February 1984.)
+Lithuania adviced people to stop using Chinese phones due to censorship concerns on the keyboard that is preinstalled on the phones.

 On 3 December 2021, Lithuania reported that in an escalation of the diplomatic spat over relations with Taiwan, China had stopped all imports from the Baltic state.
 It said Beijing has delisted Lithuania as a country of origin, preventing items from clearing customs, and was rejecting all import applications.
 As a result of the conflict, China pressured Continental AG and other international companies to stop doing business with Lithuania.
 The spat spilled over to the rest of the European Union when China banned the import of goods which contained Lithuanian parts potentially disrupting integrated supply chains in the European single market.
 EU Ambassador to China Nicolas Chapuis supported Lithuania and attempted to intervene on their behalf.
 The president of the European Union Chamber of Commerce in China described the Chinese government's move as "unprecedented."